TDarkShadow/iheartnewvegas/main.md

 <details>
 	<summary>January 3rd</summary>

+- Added **Merge** instructions for a number of mods, in cases where you need to download multiple files from the same page.
+This will unclutter your mod order while changing no functionality whatsoever.
 - 🆕 **Faction Warning and Reputation Tweaks** (Gameplay, Tweaks).
 - ⚠️ **lStewieAl's Tweaks Custom INI**.
 Updated.
 Luck affects gambling once again, broken items can't be equipped anymore, and broken armor is automatically unequipped as a balance measure to prevent benefitting from the effects of broken equipment.
 - ⚠️ **Alternative Repairing** (Gameplay, Features and Mechanics).
 ESP replacer and custom INI merged into a single **Alternative Repairing Tweaks** file.
 - ⚠️ **Meltdown NVSE Upgrade** (Overhauls, Balance).
 ESP replacer and custom INI merged into a single **Meltdown NVSE Upgrade Tweaked** file.
 - ⚠️ **Uncut Wasteland** (Content).
 Added **Uncut Wasteland Pole Remover**.
+- ⚠️ **Bighorner Model Variants** (Visuals, Creatures and NPCs).
+Replaced the original mod and ESP replacer with a single download that consists of a single plugin (instead of two).
+- ⚠️ **Brahmin Variant Redux** (Visuals, Creatures and NPCs).
+Replaced the original mod and ESP replacer with a single download that consists of a stripped down, more compatible version of the original mod.
+- ⚠️ **Healthier Yao Guai** (Visuals, Creatures and NPCs).
+Replaced the original mod with a download that consists of a pluginless mod.
 - 🚫 **Delayed Malcolm** (Gameplay QOL).
 Addresses a non-issue: a better mod would simply get rid of this stupid quest altogether.
 - 🚫 **Honest Hearts Workbench Crate Luck** (Gameplay, Tweaks).
 Addresses a non-issue: most players rightfully wouldn't know about workbench crates spawning skill books if it wasn't pointed out to them.
 - 🚫 **Simple Reputation and Disguises** (Gameplay, Features and Mechanics).
 Replaced with **Faction Warning and Reputation Tweaks**.